-- Fourteenth Judicial Circuit Local Court Rules, Part 26A - Addendum to Rule 26 - All eviction cases will be assigned to an automatic case management court date, scheduled at least 14 days after the eviction is filed (similar in nature to the previous "return date"). - At the case management date, the parties may elect to proceed with mediation OR the judge may assign the case to mediation.
-The court will determine if cases are not appropriate for mediation and set for trial. - Cases referred to EDP: A second case management date is set 7-14 days following the first court date.
+- Fourteenth Judicial Circuit Local Court Rules, Part 26A - Addendum to Rule 26 - All eviction cases will be assigned to an automatic case management court date, scheduled at least 14 days after the eviction is filed (similar in nature to the previous "return date"). - At the case management date, the judge will assign the case to mediation.
+The court will determine if cases are not appropriate for mediation and set for trial. - Cases referred to EDP: A second case management date is set 7-14 days following the first court date to allow for mediation.
 Agreements can be entered prior to or at this second court date.
 Unresolved matters can then be scheduled for trial. - At least one continued case management date is allowed if the parties are referred to EDP but are unable to meet with the mediator prior to the court date.